Mount Kearsarge (Merrimack County, New Hampshire): Geography

 The Winslow Trail and the state park on the Wilmot side are named after Admiral John Winslow, the commander of the USS Kearsarge, which in June 1864 sank the CSS Alabama in the English Channel in a famous Civil War sea battle.
 More directly, the park is named after a hotel that stood on the grounds, the Winslow House, site of the current picnic grounds.

+Mt.
+Kearsarge is a notable landmark to Colby-Sawyer College as the location of an annual hiking event held by the college called "Mountain Day," a school tradition reported to originate in the mid 1800s.
+It is known definitively however that the college community has summited the mountain every year since the 1930s with the only exception being in 2020 due to the COVID-19 pandemic.